UXSoc/uxsoc-apps-cms/src/pages/index.md

   - description: ' '
     positions:
       - description: >-
+          The VP for Externals has the responsibility of being **the face of the organization** and **ensuring a good rapport to our dear partners and sponsors**, both long-term and short-term.
+The VP works closely with departments that have major events and projects.

+          This includes **preparing sponsorship & media partnership packages**, **emailing partners**, **assuring fulfillment of terms in partnerships**, and **settling** **MoAs** with the organization or corporation partners in person.

+          They should have **prior** **experience** in the creation of MoAs, as well as  sponsorship and partnership packages.
+The VP should also **create a system** to efficiently track the partnerships and sponsorships ongoing for the organization, and **foster the development and skillsets** of the AVPs of Sponsorships and Partnerships.
+        title: ' The User Experience Ambassador'
+    title: "\U0001F91D VP for Externals"
+  - description: ' '
+    positions:
+      - description: >-
           The Vice President for Finance keeps the organization running with enough cash.

-          He/she **keeps the organization’s financials in check**, and creates systems and processes to **ensure that projects and expenses are properly accounted for** and there’s enough to go around.
+          They **keep the organization’s financials in check**, and creates systems and processes to **ensure that projects and expenses are properly accounted for** and there’s enough to go around.

-          He/she **sets systems to track where our finances go**.
-This Vice President is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth.
+          They **set systems to track where our finances go**.
+This VP is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth.

-          This Vice President is often collaborating with the Consultancy and Design department in order to secure payments from clients.
-It is not unnatural for him/her to be handling MoA’s and other similar documents.
-He/she is also able to keep track of expenses such as hosting and domain management fees, SSL certificates, and more.
+          This VP is often collaborating with the Consultancy and Design department in order to secure payments from clients.
+It is not unnatural for them to be handling MoA’s and other similar documents.
+          They are also able to keep track of expenses such as hosting and domain management fees, SSL certificates, and more.

-          He/she is also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded.
+          They are also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded.

           The Finance department doesn’t need to just be all numbers and systems.
-He/she can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org.
+They can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org.
         title: The Money Lover
     title: "\U0001F4B8 VP for Finance"
   - cards: []
     description: ' '
     positions:
       - description: >-
+          The VP for Human Resources is **in charge of the recruitment, development, and happiness of all members of UXSociety**.
+Overseeing the AVPs of Internal Management and Community Engagement, the VP ensures the accomplishing of tasks while expressing empathy for others.

+          Responsibilities and tasks include **activities and initiatives concerning member bonding and research**.
+This includes events like RecWeek, Onboarding, PlanSem/PlevSem, to initiatives like internal posts, team buildings, and internal research for community policies.

+          It’s recommended that the VP for HR have **great writing skills and planning skills**, and be an **organized and systematic** person.
+It’s also recommended that they have a **passion for helping and supporting others**, whether through sharing resources or for organizing fun activities.
+        title: ' The Support Unit'
+    title: "\U0001F3E0 VP for Human Resources"
+  - cards: []
+    description: '  '
+    positions:
+      - description: >-
-          The Vice President for Marketing is responsible for **ensuring that the org is well represented** on all platforms and that all events, projects, and initiatives are properly promoted .
+          The VP for Marketing is responsible for **ensuring that the org is well represented** on all platforms and that all events, projects, and initiatives are properly promoted .

           They must help ensure that the org has a good reputation through